Learn what our surgeons do that is Different from most Tummy Tucks

 A common concern is the scar that result from a tummy tuck.
 It is important to understand that in nearly all cases, a short scar results in less loose skin being removed and a less favorable result.
 A long scar removes more skin and results in a tighter abdomen and less chance of “dog ears” (extra skin on the sides).
-For this reason, Dr. Gutowski prefers the long scar to achieve a more natural result.
+For this reason, our surgeons prefer the long scar to achieve a more natural result.
 After 1 to 2 years, the scar is usually a thin line that is barely noticeable.
-Dr. Gutowski also places the incision much lower than most surgeons do and this results in a lower scar, also called a “Brazilian” Tummy Tuck.
+Our surgeons also place the incision much lower than most surgeons do and this results in a lower scar, also called a “Brazilian” Tummy Tuck.
 For some patients with loose skin on the sides, an ExtendedTummy Tuck may be recommended.
 In cases with significant weight loss and loose skin in the back, a Circumferential Tummy Tuck (Body Lift)should be considered.

 This patient lost over 100 pounds and needed an extended tummy tuck to remove the loose skin.
 With a low “Brazilian” incision, the scar is hidden by her undergarments.

 The pubic area is often not addressed during a tummy tuck by most surgeons.
 However, our surgeons typically do liposuction and a lift of this area to match the newly reshaped abdomen.
 This is included in the tummy tuck “package”.